PerceptronV/scierra/README.md

 To get a quick start, simply launch Scierra on the terminal and type `cout << "Hello, World!";`.
 Yes, that's a complete C++ program in Scierra!

+**WARNING**: Scierra is still under development.
+Even though many vital aspects of C++ (e.g. function definition, templates, classes) are already supported, Scierra does not handle input statements very well.
+This is unfortunately keeping Scierra in Beta...

+## Navigation

 * [Example](#Example)

 * [Installation](#Installation)